ship2016/manifest/2016.07.07/README.md

 ###### Improving your skillz
 * start simple
-* use a loop to eliminate repeated code
 * explore the language on your own
 * when you debug and succeed, ask yourself WHY it works